kubernetes/website/docs/tutorials/stateful-application/run-replicated-stateful-application.md

 `CHANGE MASTER TO` and `START SLAVE` commands with replication parameters extracted from the XtraBackup clone files.

-Once a slave begins replication, by default it will remember its master and reconnect automatically if the server is restarted or the connection dies.
+Once a slave begins replication, it remembers its MySQL master and reconnects automatically if the server restarts or the connection dies.
-Also, because slaves look for the master at its stable DNS name (`mysql-0.mysql`), they will automatically find the master even if it gets a new Pod IP due to being rescheduled.
+Also, because slaves look for the master at its stable DNS name (`mysql-0.mysql`), they automatically find the master even if it gets a new Pod IP due to being rescheduled.

 Lastly, after starting replication, the `xtrabackup` container listens for